Consensys/doc.goquorum/docs/HowTo/ManageKeys/AccountPlugins.md

         Not supported, use CLI instead

-## CLI
+## Command line interface

-A limited CLI allows users to interact directly with `account` plugins:
+A limited command line interface allows users to interact directly with `account` plugins.
+Run the following command to view all `geth account plugin` subcommands and options:

 ```bash
 geth account plugin --help